hozwe/cordova-plugin-base64binary/README.md

 The plugin also gives you the ios action sheet with options when the file finishes decoding.You may open the file with a third party application.

-**Some experimental goodness**
-* Item 1
-* Item 2
+** Some experimental goodness **
-*Send your image via tweet.
+* Send your image via tweet.
-*Send your image and or document via Gmail.
+* Send your image and or document via Gmail.
-*Open documents via Microsoft or a PDF like word processing application.
+* Open documents via Microsoft or a PDF like word processing application.

 > Disclosure: This plugin does not guarantee that your file type will open with all third party ios applications.
 You will need to customize that feature based on your needs.